Three Concepts You Need to Grasp if You Want to Know Whether to Legalize Drugs (Yes, Even Heroin)

 Why did they also spike at that time?

 There’s one reason that’s pretty clear.
-Let’s imagine you and I decided to kidnap a rich person’s child, and hold them for ransom.
+Let’s imagine you and I decided to kidnap a rich person’s child and hold him or her for ransom.
 (Before you call the FBI, I’m only thinking out loud here.)
-We need to spend a lot of time scouting out where the victim goes, and where he can be snatched.
+We need to spend a lot of time scouting out where the victim goes and where he can be snatched.
 We need a car.
 We need a driver.
 We need a place to keep the child where nobody will hear him.
 We need a team of people to watch the kidnappee round the clock.
-We need a detailed plan for how to demand the money, and where the drop will be.
+We need a detailed plan for how to demand the money and where the drop will be.
 And on, and on.

 Kidnapping, it turns out, is a capital-intensive business.
 You need to invest a lot up-front.